-The two Ph.D. projects funded by the center are:
+The four Ph.D. projects funded by the center are:

-- PhD1: PEMFC time-response and lifetime analysis - PhD2: PEMFC temperature management for high performance
+- PhD1: PEMFC time-response and lifetime analysis (TRALA) - PhD2: PEMFC temperature management for high performance (TMHP) - PhD3: Materials for proton conduction at Intermediate Temperatures (MATITE) - PhD4: Degradation resistant operation and shutdown (DROAS)

-The PhD1 project has provisionally accepted Mina Bahraminasab for the position.
-Her work-visa application is still being evaluated by Migrationsverket, so her start date has been postponed to 2023-03-01.
-Mina is a graduate of AL-Zahra University, Iran with a strong background in mechanical engineering and experience with biological fuel cells.
+The PhD1 project has accepted Mina Bahraminasab for the position.
+Her start date was 2023-05-01.
+Mina is a graduate of AL-Zahra University, Iran with a strong background in mechanical engineering and experience working with biological fuel cells.

-The PhD2 project was launched on 2022-10-10, the with Christian Bosser appointed to the position.
+The PhD2 project was launched on 2022-10-10, with Christian Bosser appointed to the position.
 Christian is a graduate of RWTH Aachen, Germany with a specialization in propulsion technology.
 He has experience in powertrain modeling and experience with fuel cells from his Erasmus work at Aalto University, Finland.